ACTIVE IRON IS DIFFERENT.

 Active Iron High Potency.

-Containing 25mg of Active Iron, Active Iron High Potency is clinically proven to double iron levels and restore energy.
+Containing 25mg of Active Iron, non-constipating Active Iron High Potency is clinically proven to increase iron levels and restore energy.

 Active Iron High Potency is suitable for people with iron deficiency or an intolerance of oral iron, women with periods (including perimenopausal), restricted diets, and pregnant & postpartum women.